ipfabric/docs/docs/IP_Fabric_Settings/administration/sso.md

 !!! warning "Complex Configuration"

-    Implementation of SSO configuration can be complex, and because of that, it is recommended to have it configured by your Solution Architect.
+    Configuring SSO can be a complex task.
+Due to that, it is recommended to have it configured by your Solution Architect.
 If you are unsure who your Solution Architect is, please contact our Support team.

 ## Requirements